KSorte/programming_vault/leetcode_solutions/README.md

 Count of the most occuring letter after moving the left pointer need not be recalculated.
 It is recalculated currently by iterating over the map.

+Leetcode 100, 104, 110, 226, 543 and 572 - Easy leetcodes from the `Trees` section.
+An excellent set of problems for understanding
+binary tree traversal and most importantly RECURSION.
+Each of these problems hinge on a single trick.
+Some form of bfs or dfs The latter gives a rich understanding of recursion.
+Very very important set of problems.

 Leetcode 200 Number of Islands is a very important problem asked in many coding rounds.
 It is solved with both DFS and BFS.
 Must read for understanding these two searches properly.